semrush/intergalactic/website/docs/components/checkbox/checkbox-a11y.md

 ## Considerations for developers

+### Grouping with fieldset

+You can group `Checkbox` controls using the `<fieldset>` tag.
+The `<legend>` tag describes the grouping.
+Refer to the [Checkbox group example](/components/checkbox/checkbox-code#checkbox-group).

+Some assistive technologies read the `<legend>` text, so it should be brief and descriptive.
+This helps users understand the question they are answering with the group of checkbox buttons.

+### Grouping with group role

 If you use `group` role to group checkbox buttons, add a common label and connect it through `aria-labelledby`.
-Refer to the [Checkbox group example](/components/checkbox/checkbox-code#checkbox-group).

-### Roles and attributes
+#### Roles and attributes

 The list below will help you to keep in mind the necessary roles and attributes to make our components fully accessible in your interfaces.